 Stockholders generally elect S Corporation status when the corporation is profitable and distributes substantially all of its profits to the stockholders, or when the corporation incurs losses and the stockholders wish to utilize the loss deductions on their personal income tax returns.
-There are substantial limitations upon the availability of the S Corporation election and the allocation and deduction of S Corporation losses by its stockholders.
+There are substantial requirements and limitations upon the availability of the S Corporation election and the allocation and deduction of S Corporation losses by its stockholders.

 Qualifications for S Corp status impose important limitations

 To qualify for S Corporation status, a corporation must satisfy the following requirements:

 (i) the corporation must be a domestic (i.e., a US) corporation;

 (ii) the corporation must have no more than 100 stockholders, all of whom are individuals, certain tax exempt organizations, qualifying trusts, or estates, and none of whom are nonresident aliens;

 (iii) the corporation must have only one class of stock (although options and differences in voting rights are generally permitted).